A flow approach to the monotonicity of shape functionals: Introduction

-where the equality holds if and only if $t=0$. \end{theorem}
+with equality holding if and only if $t=0$. \end{theorem}

-The following monotonicity result is then immediately obtained as a corollary. \begin{proposition} Let $R(s):=[0,s]\times[0,s^{-1}](s>0)$ represent a rectangle in the plane.
+The following monotonicity result is then immediately obtained as a corollary by scaling. \begin{proposition} Let $R(s):=[0,s]\times[0,s^{-1}](s>0)$ represent a rectangle in the plane.
 Then the torsional rigidity $T(R(s))$ is strictly increasing with respect to $s\in (0,1)$. \end{proposition}

-While Proposition \ref{rectangle-thm} can also be proved by the continuous Steiner symmetrization argument (see section 7), the strict positivity of $\tfrac{d}{ds}T(R(s))$ derived as a consequence of Theorem \ref{recderipos}, cannot be simply derived from the continuous symmetrization argument.
+While Proposition \ref{rectangle-thm} can also be proved by the continuous Steiner symmetrization argument (see section 8), the strict positivity of $\tfrac{d}{ds}T(R(s))$ derived as a consequence of Theorem \ref{recderipos}, cannot be simply derived from the continuous symmetrization argument.
 Therefore, Proposition \ref{rectangle-thm} is weaker than Theorem \ref{recderipos}.